-- -Actual teaching conducted at school: A rubric will be used considering the following categories: in-service teacher report (It refers to evaluación del docente titular de la IE" according to the document Protocolo Prácticas), pre-service teacher self-reflection of class observed and professor's observation (according to apply what is written in the document "Protocolo Prácticas" professor's observation refers to "visita de seguimiento del docente".
-(20%) - -Portfolio with lesson plans and reflections (15%) attendance report and final grades report (5%). (final cut) (20%) - Final cut of video clips collected along the practicum (5%) (Theoretical principles in practice must be evidenced: write a formal document supporting it (a form will be used) - Oral or written academic report based on content, classroom management, use of L2 and others (5%)
+-Actual teaching conducted at school: A rubric will be used considering the following categories: in-service teacher report (It refers to evaluación del docente titular de la IE" according to the document Protocolo Prácticas), pre-service teacher self-reflection of class observed and professor's observation (according to apply what is written in the document "Protocolo Prácticas" professor's observation refers to "visita de seguimiento del docente".
+(20%)

+-Portfolio with signed lesson plans (5%), written reflections of each class (10%), grades report (2%), samples of students' work (1%), assessment instruments (2%). (final cut) (20%)

+- Final cut of video clips collected along the practicum (5%) (Theoretical principles in practice must be evidenced: write a formal document supporting it (a form will be used) - Oral or written academic report based on content, classroom management, use of L2 and others (5%)